 Video: where can I go on holiday?

-Watch our video below to find out all you need to know about the air bridge announcement.
+Watch our video below to find out if it is safe to travel abroad.

 What is the ‘travel corridor’ system, and how does it work?